M2Team/NanaZip/ReadMe.md

 ## Differences between NanaZip and NanaZip Classic

-NanaZip 3.0 and onwards will have two distribution flavors called NanaZip and NanaZip Classic.
+NanaZip plans to have two distribution flavors called NanaZip and NanaZip Classic.
 Here are the differences between them.

 - NanaZip
-  - Only 64-Bit support.
   - Only MSIX packaged version.
   - Support the context menu in Windows 10/11 File Explorer.
   - Support the file associations.
   - Provide 7-Zip execution alias for helping users to migrate to NanaZip.
-  - Only support Windows 10 Version 2004 (Build 19041) or later.
   - XAML-based GUI.

 - NanaZip Classic (**Work In Progress**)
-  - Have 32-Bit support.
-  - Only portable version.
+  - Only portable version which is suitable for Server Core, Windows PE, Windows RE, and Wine.
   - Don't have the context menu support.
   - Don't have the file associations support.
   - Don't have the 7-Zip execution alias support.
-  - Support Windows Vista RTM (Build 6000.16386) or later.
   - Win32 GUI.

 ## System Requirements

-- NanaZip (XAML-based GUI and MSIX package)
+Here are the system requirements starting with NanaZip 6.0:

+- Supported Operating Systems:
-  - Supported OS: Windows 10 Version 2004 (Build 19041) or later
+  - Windows 10, version 2004 (Build 19041) or later
-  - Supported Platforms: x86 (64-bit) and ARM (64-bit)

-- NanaZip Classic (Win32 GUI)
-  - Supported OS: Windows Vista RTM (Build 6000.16386) or later
+  - Windows Server 2022 (Build 20348) or later
+- Supported Platforms:
-  - Supported Platforms: x86 (32-bit and 64-bit) and ARM (64-bit)
+  - x86 (64-bit)

-- NanaZip Core (Core, Codecs, CLI and the Self Extracting Executables)
-  - Supported OS: Windows Vista RTM (Build 6000.16386) or later
-  - Supported Platforms: x86 (32-bit and 64-bit) and ARM (64-bit)
+  - ARM (64-bit)

-Note: Except the Self Extracting Executables, the ucrtbase.dll with 10.0.19041.0 version or later need to be existed in the binary folder if you want to use NanaZip components on Windows versions earlier than Windows 10 Version 2004 (Build 19041).
+In general, NanaZip follows the 2025 Baseline defined by Kenji Mouri's document, read [MD23: The baselines of Windows targets for all my open-source projects] for more information.

+[MD23: The baselines of Windows targets for all my open-source projects]: https://github.com/MouriNaruto/MouriDocs/tree/main/docs/23

+Note: Due to the Self Extracting Executables (SFX) will be migrated to x86 (64-bit) starting with NanaZip 6.0, it gives users chances to use Self Extracting Executables (SFX) archives under 64-bit Microsoft official Windows PE and Windows RE instances:

+- For ARM (64-bit) Microsoft official Windows PE and Windows RE, you need to make sure you Windows PE and Windows RE images are built with Windows ADK Build 25398 and integrated the [x64 emulation optional component].
+- For ARM (64-bit) Windows 10, I suggest you to upgrade to Windows 11 because ARM (64-bit) Windows 11 provides x64 emulation support, and Windows 10 is nearly end of support from Microsoft.

+[x64 emulation optional component]: https://learn.microsoft.com/en-us/windows-hardware/manufacture/desktop/winpe-add-packages--optional-components-reference?#32

 We chose Windows as the major platform for the NanaZip project supported because Windows has maintained a good and proven ABI and compatibility, and